syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types/stacked-column-100-chart.md

 ## Column width and spacing

-The `spacing` property is used to change the spacing between two segments.
+The [`spacing`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/StackedColumn100Series/spacing.html) property is used to change the spacing between two segments.
 The default value of spacing is 0, and the value ranges from 0 to 1.
 Here, 1 and 0 correspond to 100% and 0% of the available space, respectively.

-The `width` property is used to change the width of the rectangle.
+The [`width`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/width.html) property is used to change the width of the rectangle.
 The default value of the width is 0.7, and the value ranges from 0 to 1.
 Here, 1 and 0 correspond to 100% and 0% of the available width, respectively.

-{% highlight dart %}
+{% highlight dart hl_lines="13 14 20 21" %}

     @override
     Widget build(BuildContext context) {